Edgenesis/shifu.dev/docs/references/README.md

-# Reference Book
+# Developer Documentation

-There are detailed explanations of ***Shifu***'s architecture and functions in Reference Book.
-They are provided to help you understand ***Shifu*** more deeply.
-API is also provided for you to reference.
+The developer documentation includes a detailed explanation of the architecture and functionality for in-depth understanding of ***Shifu***, as well as the API for reference in case you are writing configuration files, etc.